Xiaodi-Li/MCoM/README.md

 The project was run on a conda virtual environment on Ubuntu 18.04.5 LTS.

-Checkout the `requirements.txt` file, if you have conda pre-installed `cd` into the directory where you have downloaded the source code and run the following
+If you have conda pre-installed `cd` into the directory where you have downloaded the source code and run the following

 ```
 conda create -n mcom python==3.7
 conda activate mcom

-pip install -r requirements.txt
 ```

 ## Running Experiments